 - Watford Junction to London Euston (London Overground) Part of the Transport for London Overground network, this is a local stopping service between Watford Junction station and London Euston56.
 Stations served in Harrow comprise: Hatch End, Headstone Lane, Harrow & Wealdstone and Kenton.
 The service has a combined capacity to carry 5,593 passengers in each direction in the hourly peaks. - Tring to London Euston (London Midland) Part of the London Midland franchise, this is a regional service between Tring station (and beyond) to London Euston.
 In Harrow it only serves Harrow & Wealdstone station.
 The capacity of the service is not known. - Watford Junction to Clapham Junction (Southern Railways) Part of the Southern Railways franchise, this is a regional service between Watford Junction station and Clapham Junction.
 In Harrow it only serves Harrow & Wealdstone station.
 The capacity of the service is not known57. - Aylesbury to London Marylebone (Chiltern Railways) Part of the Chiltern Railways franchise, this is a regional service between Aylesbury town/Aylesbury Vale Parkway stations and London Marylebone.
 In Harrow it only serves Harrow-on-the-Hill station.
 The capacity of the service is not known58.

+56 It shares the line with the Bakerloo line between Harrow & Wealdstone and Queen's Park stations.
 57 However a subjective, visual assessment during the AM peak indicated 35% spare capacity southbound and 70% spare capacity northbound.